Just Education Policy Institute 2025

 Program Details

-The summer 2023 JEP scholars program will be held virtually (via Zoom) on June 6-8, 2023, from 11-4pm PT/2-7pm ET each day.
-Accepted participants are expected to attend all of the program, for a total of 15 hours, and will be compensated $600.00 at the end of the program for their participation.
+The 2025 JEP scholars program will be held in-person, October 15-18, 2025 from 8:30am-8:30pm ET each day.
+Accepted participants are expected to attend all of the program and will be compensated $800.00 at the end of the program for their participation.

 Eligibility

-Applications will be accepted from those who (a) will be active doctoral students as of June 2023, (b) have completed at least one year of coursework, and (c) are interested in pursuing work in racial equity and justice in education policy.
-Applications from recent graduates who graduated in either Fall 2022 or Spring 2023 will be considered after active doctoral students.
+Applications will be accepted from those who (a) will be active doctoral students as of October 2025 OR are recent graduates (who graduated in Spring 2025 or later), (b) have completed at least two years of coursework, and (c) are interested in pursuing work in racial equity and justice in education policy.

-Ineligible groups include students who have not taken at least one year of coursework, those who graduated from their doctoral programs in Summer 2022 or earlier, and those who participated in the Just Education Policy program in any of the previous years.
+Ineligible groups include students who have not taken at least two years of coursework, those who graduated from their doctoral programs in Fall/Winter 2024 or earlier, and those who participated in the Just Education Policy program in any of the previous years.

-All eligible students are welcome to apply, and we especially encourage applications from people from minoritized groups and those who do not have access to this type of content in their home programs.
+All eligible students and recent graduates are encouraged to apply, and we especially encourage applications from people who do not have access to this type of content in their home programs.
+This program is open for full participation by all individuals regardless of race, color, religion, sex, national origin, or any other protected category under applicable federal and state law.

 Application Details

 Please click the application link below to submit your application.
-If you have any questions about the application, email Joseph-Emery Kouaho at josephemery.kouaho@uga.edu.
+Note that applications will be kept confidential to the planning team.
+If you have any questions about the application, email Charlotte O'Keefe Stralka at charlotte.okeefe@berkeley.edu.

 Applicants should submit, in this form:

-• Please describe why you are applying for the Just Education Policy program, how it relates to your career goals, and what gap in your current academic journey you think the program will help fill.
-(Keep in mind that these responses will be kept confidential to the planning team.)
+Please describe why you are applying for the Just Education Policy program, how it relates to your professional goals, and what gap in your current academic journey you think the program will help supplement.

-• Name a policy area in education in which you would like to combat racial injustice/advance racial justice, and describe your current thoughts about how you would like to contribute to that change during your life.
+Name a policy area in education in which you would like to combat racial injustice/advance racial justice, and describe your current thoughts about how you would like to contribute to that change through research.